moves-rwth/storm/documentation/usage/running-storm.md

 For [nondeterministic models (MDPs and MAs)]({{ site.github.url }}/documentation/background/models.html#models-with-nondeterminism){:.alert-link}, you will have to specify in which direction the nondeterminism is going to be resolved.

-### Multi-objective Model Checking of a Markov Automaton
+### Multi-objective Model Checking of MDPs and Markov Automata

 Storm supports multi-objective model checking: In nondeterministic models, different objectives might require different choices of actions in order to satisfy the property.
 This induces trade-offs between different strategies.
 Multi-objective model checking reveals such trade-offs by computing the Pareto curve.
 An example is given below.